greggman/HappyFunTimes/docs/troubleshooting.md

 #### Electron / hft command line

-You should be able to tell happyfuntimes which local IP address to send by using `--address=ipaddress`
+You should be able to tell happyfuntimes which local IP address to send by using `--address=ipaddress`.
+By default happyfuntimes uses all local ip addresses.
+It's not common to have more than one but if you have complex networking or run VMs you might have more than one.